alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 - One covering the **End User Portal** ("end\_user")
 - Another is covering the **Cloud Broker Portal** ("admin\_portal")

+The actual tests are auto-documented [here](http://85.255.197.106:8888/) using **Sphinx**.
+For instructions on how to set-up this auto-documentation see the [section about auto-documentation](../../sphinx.md) in this guide.

 ### Requirements

 - Supported browsers for Ubuntu: